rkrx/php-streams/README.md

 * Converters
 * etc

+### Why use streams instead of string?

+Streams ...

+* are charset-agnostic
+* can be passed by reference, just like classes
+* can be (under certain circumstances) serialized and deserialized without consuming much memory.

 Thanks to abstraction, an application, service, or framework could rely an appropriate interface and is henceforth aware of byte-streams of any form.

 The interfaces are built with the SOLID-principles in mind, especially the [interface-segregation-principle](http://en.wikipedia.org/wiki/Interface_segregation_principle).